mccuskero/py-ml-pytorch-iris-uv-docker/README.md

 ## Build the model

-The model can be built using the following:
+The model can be built using the following, from root project directory (needs access to ./model to create model file):

 ```shell
 make build-model